karthik/ddd/02-b-data_documenting.md

 # Machine readable metadata

 The data dictionary provides _human readable_ information on the data - what the variables contain, why type of data, and so on.
 But to actually read in the data correctly, and ensure that dates are parsed as the right dates, names are characters, and so on, there needs to be some form of machine readable metadata.
-We will discuss the following standards, Table Schema, EML, the Ecological Metadata Language, and JSON.
+We will discuss the following standards, Table Schema, EML, the Ecological Metadata Language, JSON, and the data package specification.

 ## Table Schema